Jim Toman

-James Michael Andrew Toman (born November 28, 1961) is an American college baseball coach and former player.
-He had been head coach of Liberty from the 2008 season until 2016.
+James Michael Andrew Toman (November 28, 1961 – August 4, 2026) was an American college baseball player.
+He was the head coach of Liberty from the 2008 season until 2016.
 Under Toman, Liberty has qualified for two NCAA tournaments.
 He also served as the head coach of the Middle Tennessee Blue Raiders (2019–2022).
+He died on August 4, 2026 from brain cancer that he had been battling since first having been diagnosed in 2025.

 Playing career

 Toman, a 1985 graduate of NC State, played baseball for the Wolfpack from 1981–1984.
 He served as a team captain in 1983 and 1984 and was named to the All-Tournament Team at the 1984 ACC tournament.
 His teammates included Doug Davis, Dan Plesac, Doug Strange, and Tracy Woodson.
 When Woodson became the head coach at Richmond ahead of the 2014 season, the two coached against each other.

 Coaching career

 Assistant positions

 After graduating, Toman worked as a high school coach for several years before starting his college coaching career in 1989 with a one-year stint at FIU.
 From 1989 to 1991 he was the pitching coach of the Brewster Whitecaps, a collegiate summer baseball team in the Cape Cod Baseball League.
 Toman returned to his alma mater to serve as an assistant to Ray Tanner at NC State; he held the position from 1990–1996.
 When Tanner left for South Carolina for the 1997 season, Toman went with him and worked as an assistant for the Gamecocks from 1997–2007.
 In 2002, he was named the ABCA/Baseball America Assistant Coach of the Year.